PAR – polyarylate, a polymer with versatile propertiesMüller Ahlhorn

 The characteristics of polyarylates (PAR) at a glance:

 - Good creep resistance

 - heat stabilized

 - Good impact strength

 What is polyarylate used for?

-PAR can be used in a wide range of applications, one of the biggest users is the automotive industry.
-Here the plastics are used, for example, as door handles, or in headlights and mirror mounts.
-In the safety sector, PAR can be used for firefighter helmets or protective shields, for example.
+PAR is versatile, one of the largest users is the automotive industry.
+Here the plastics are used, for example, as door handles or in headlights and mirror holders.
+In the security area, PAR can be used, for example, for fire helmets or protective shields.

-Of course, it is also used as a UV protective coating for other materials or as a sheathing for cables, ropes and cords.
-In the electronic sector, polyarylates are used for dielectric films in capacitors, as membranes in smaller loudspeakers and microphones or in printed circuit boards.
+In addition, it is of course also used as a UV protective coating for other materials or sheathing for cables, ropes and cords.
+In the electronics sector, polyacrylates are used for dielectric films in capacitors, as membranes in smaller loudspeakers and microphones, or in printed circuit boards.